microsoft/language-server-protocol/specification.md

 	/**
 	 * The name of the symbol containing this symbol.
 This information is for
-	 * user interface purposes (e.g. to render a qaulifier in the user interface
+	 * user interface purposes (e.g. to render a qualifier in the user interface
 	 * if necessary).
 It can't be used to re-infer a hierarchy for the document
 	 * symbols.
 	 */